Nechama Rivlin: Political links

-Nechama Rivlin presents the Dr. Gardner Simon Award for Hebrew Poetry for the year 2018, to the poet Amichai Chasson for his book «Bli Ma».
+Nechama Rivlin presents The First Lady of the State of Israel Prize for Hebrew Poetry for the year 2018, to the poet Amichai Chasson for his book «Bli Ma».

 In her position as the wife of the Israeli President, Rivlin concentrated on areas she was most familiar with through her academic work and family.
 One area of focus was nature and the environment.

 Rivlin was also a vocal supporter of women and children.
 Inaugurating her first major initiative as First Lady, she welcomed 200 Akim activists to the President's residence to draw attention to the needs of intellectually challenged children and to advocate for supporting them.
 Sharing a message of peace and tolerance, she hosted students and teachers from the Hand in Hand: Center for Jewish-Arab Education in Israel at the President's Residence following an arson attack at their school.
 Rivlin said violence against children was a great problem throughout society, and that Israel should work to investigate and address child abuse.
 "We must break this conspiracy of silence once and for all", she said.
 In March 2016, she hosted a group of women who had publicly shared their experiences with sexual assault and domestic abuse.
 Rivlin told them that by telling their stories, they would help others who face difficult issues.

 Rivlin joined her husband on international trips.
 Together, they visited U.S. President Barack Obama and First Lady Michelle Obama at the White House for the December 2015 Hanukkah celebration.
 Nechama and Reuven lit a menorah made in Israel by designer Ze'ev Raban.

 In 2018, Rivlin established the Dr. Gardner Simon Prize for Hebrew Poetry Rivlin presented the prize to Poet Amichai Chasson for the first time.